Liopun/prp/README.md

 1. Clone this repository
 2. Build with `make build ver="v0.15"`
 3. Run `./.dist/prp -h` or Copy `prp` file to your `$PATH` and use it from there.

+## Get Started
+- To get started and authenticate with github, run `prp gh TOKEN_HERE` You can find out out adding a personal token to your github account [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ## Supported Package Managers
 - Homebrew